Insights Insights

 • This diverse set of brands contributes to market dynamism and suggests that consumer interest is not entirely concentrated among the established giants.

-Potential Impact of a Tapestry-Capri Merger
+Potential impact of a Tapestry-Capri merger

 • Combined Share: If Tapestry Inc. and Capri Holdings were to merge, their combined share would be around 12-13% in each quarter.
 This would position the merged entity more closely with Kering, which holds 14-15%, and further establish it as a key player in the luxury market.